OswaldAnalytics/OswaldAnalytics.github.io/_posts/2016-05-10-Creating-a-Blog-Part-1.md

 ---
 layout: post
-title:  "Setting Up a Blog Part 1"
+title:  "Creating a Blog Part 1"
 ---

 I decided that to practice my writing to improve my thesis and overall graduate level writing ability, I would create a blog.
 This would allow me to practice my writing, share ideas and learn to edit out the errors in my writing.
 Looking over traditional options however left me very unsatified.
 I had heard of people using github to run blogs so I decided to give it a shot.